rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/Full stack developer interview questions.md

 Using `Comparator` provides flexibility in sorting collections in Java.
 You can define custom sorting logic, use built-in methods for cleaner code, and even chain comparators for complex sorting scenarios.
 This makes it a powerful tool for managing collections effectively.

 ---
-## Q. Can a class implement both Comparator and Comparable?
+## 91. Can a class implement both Comparator and Comparable?
 Yes, a class in Java can implement both the `Comparator` and `Comparable` interfaces, but they serve different purposes and are used in different contexts.
 Here’s a detailed explanation of how and why you might want to do this:

 #### 1. **Comparable Interface**